nnen/cppapp/README.md

 cppapp
 ======

 Private C++ command-line toolbox.
-I started out as a collection of reusable classes I wrote for various shool assignments where I was allowed to use only my own code.
+It started out as a collection of reusable classes I wrote for various shool assignments where I was allowed to use only my own code.

 Compiles to statically-linked library.

-Compilation and installation
+Compilation and Installation
 ----------------------------

 There are 3 methods: